Nominal Recursors as Epi-Recursors: Extended Technical Report: Proof Sketches for the Recursor Results

-\textbf{Proof of $r_4\geq r_2$:} This holds essentially for the same reason why $r_1\geq r_3$ holds, namely because the restriction to transpositions of a permutation operator satisfying \PmId{} and \PmCp{} will satisfy \SwId{}, \SwIv{} and \SwCp{}.
-But note that, this time, we don't have \SwCp{} on the swapping side, in that $r_4$ does not require \SwCp{}---so the converse construction described above when proving $r_3\geq r_1$ (using decomposition into transpositions) does not hold, forbidding us from establishing the converse inequality $r_2 \geq r_4$.
-And it seems impossible to be able to produce a more expressive variation of $r_2$ which satisfies weaker properties than \PmId{} and \PmCp{} in order to hope for restoring, in this context, the symmetry between swapping and permutation.
-This reveals a perhaps unexpected phenomenon: that swapping-based recursors can be strictly more expressive than their permutation-based counterparts, as is indeed the case of $r_4$ versus $r_2$.
+But note that, this time, we don't have \SwCp{} on the swapping side, in that $r_4$ does not require \SwCp{}---so the converse construction described above when proving $r_1\geq r_1$ (using decomposition into transpositions) does not hold, forbidding us from establishing the converse inequality $r_2 \geq r_4$; and indeed, we later (in Prop.~\ref{prop-negRec}) prove that $r_2 \not\geq r_4$.
+This reveals a perhaps unexpected phenomenon: that swapping-based recursors can be strictly more expressive than their permutation-based counterparts, as is indeed the case of $r_4$ versus $r_2$ (though not of $r_3$ versus $r_1$).